 The General Assembly Mission Council (GAMC) functions through a human resources department, headed by a lay human resources professional, who is aware of functioning within a church, but is guided by secular professional standards and best practices, rather than by theological or biblical understanding. …

 I can tell you that the GAMC human resources director is indeed a professional.
-I can tell you she loves Jesus and has a heart for the mission of the church.
+I can tell you she loves Jesus and has a heart for the Church's mission.
 I can also tell you she does not unilaterally create personnel policy.
 She significantly contributes to its formation within the context of those who labor at the GAMC and the elected members who provide oversight.
 And she, like the rest of us, has been guided by the policies of the General Assembly.
 It is one thing to disagree with the current state of affairs but quite another to impugn the service of the HR director because she is complying with the directives of the General Assembly.

 Other aspects of the report concern me as well.
 Appendix A states: